thejpster/website/content/blog/blog-2026-04-02/index.md

 * 80 tracks per side
 * 2 sides

 This is known as ADFS 'L' format, and gives a formatted capacity of *256 × 16 × 80 × 2 = 640 KiB*.
-This is a against a gross maximum for the medium of 1.0 MiB, from which we must subtract sector headers, checksums, padding, and so on.
+This is well with the gross maximum for the medium of 1.0 MiB, from which we must subtract sector headers, checksums, padding, and so on.
 There were many other variations, that you can read about at [mdfs.net](https://mdfs.net/Docs/Comp/Disk/Format/ADFS).

 ADFS retained the unusual property (at least unusual to PC folk) that the root directory was called `$` and the directory separator was the `.` character.
 That is, the file `DATA` in the `DOCS` directory had the full path `$.DOCS.DATA` (or `ADFS::0.$.DOCS.DATA` if you include the volume).
 This convention has been retained in RISC OS right up to the present day, whilst under MS-DOS (and even Windows 11 for 64-bit Arm) you'd call that file something like `A:\DOCS\DATA` instead.